UNCG Athletics Article Page

 |Alma Mater:||Morehead State|

-Stefani Workman completed her first season as an assistant coach under head coach Michael Coll in 2017.
-She works primarily with the Spartan goalkeepers.
+Stefani Workman completed her second season as an assistant coach under head coach Michael Coll in 2018.
+Helping the Spartans win the SoCon Tournament Championship in both years in Greensboro, she works primarily with the Spartan goalkeepers.

-Workman helped freshman goalkeeper Aiyanah Tyler-Cooper place among the best in the Southern Conference in every statistical category.
+In Tyler-Cooper’s first season, Workman helped her place among the best in the Southern Conference in every statistical category.
 Cooper ranked in the SoCon first in save percentage (.848), second in saves (106) and shutouts (eight) and third in goals against average (0.94).
 She allowed just one goal in the conference tournament with a .032 goals against average, 0.952 save percentage and 20 saves that allowed the Spartans to win its eight SoCon Tournament and first since 2010.

 Workman comes to Greensboro following a two-year stint as an assistant coach at the University of Dayton.
 In 2016, she helped the Flyers capture an Atlantic 10 Conference Championship and a birth in the NCAA tournament, finishing the season with a 9-10-3 overall record.
 During her run in the Buckeye State, Workman served as the director of goalkeeping for Thunder United in Cincinnati and was the Ohio South ODP head coach.